Foodbank of Santa Barbara County’s mission is to end hunger and transform the health of Santa Barbara County through good nutrition.

 The Foodbank of Santa Barbara County is committed to taking a negative thing – hunger – and through our combined community efforts transforming it into a positive thing – health.
-This leap forward in health is achieved with three ingredients: food, education and empowerment.
-The challenges of Hunger, Nutrition and Obesity used to be separate areas dealt with by different approaches and by different agencies and groups.
-The Foodbank is now tackling all three of these problems at once – through a nationally recognized continuum of programs that provide cradle to graduation intervention in children’s lives.
+This is achieved with three ingredients, food, education and empowerment, which build food literacy: the ability to look after oneself with food through buying, cooking, and using food responsibly.
+Developing food literacy combats not only hunger but also malnutrition and obesity.
+Learn more about our nationally recognized continuum of nutrition programs that provide pre-school to elder education for families, children, and seniors.